joaomelo/auth-mech/README.md

     npm install @joaomelo/auth-mech

-First, initialize firebase as usual then add an additional step to create an `AuthMech` instance.
+First, initialize Firebase as usual, then create an `AuthMech` instance.
 The `AuthMech` class constructor takes an options object as the only parameter.
-The service property of that object is the place to pass the reference to Firebase auth.
+The service property of that object is where we pass the reference to Fireauth.
 Take a look:

 ``` js
 import * as firebase from 'firebase/app';